NeverSinkDev/FilterBlade-Public-Assets/README.md

 We'd welcome your pull request to help us populate and maintain these files!

+Quality Guidelines:

+- Only English

+- Don't include any links

+- Keep the bullet points as short as possible

+- Double check for typos.

 Changes in this file autodeploy to: https://beta.filterblade.xyz